 Contained within this site are random thoughts, expressions of gratitude or disdain, and of course opinions on events, political, technology-related or on the human condition.

 As a “humanist;” I am optimistic about mankind.

 Enlightenment through self-awareness is germane to the process.

 My passions are varied but, center around the arts.
 They are visual and audio as well as the written word.

 As a child of the “atomic” age, fascination with anything technological seems almost expected.

-Growing up with radio, then black & white TV, finally Color in the late 60’s, all pale in comparison to the flat screen super high def screens that now adorn some wall in most every home in America.
+Growing up with radio, then black & white TV, finally Color in the late ’60s, all pale in comparison to the flat screen super high def screens that now adorn some wall in almost every home in America.

 I taught myself electronics at 8 years old after I became fascinated with how a signal from another place could make it to my radio.
 Then there was my fascination with how the TV screen actually made a picture and how was that picture captured.

-School was beyond boring, it was extremely difficult for me to focus on pagodas and empires, when I was thinking about the velocity necessary to break the earth atmosphere, and how one uses gravity to gain momentum in space.
+School was beyond boring, it was extremely difficult for me to focus on pagodas and empires when I was thinking about the velocity necessary to escape the earth’s atmosphere, and how one uses gravity to gain momentum in space.